behavioral-ds/pmbp_implementation/README.md

 ## Description

-Implementation of the PMBP(D,E) model introduced in "Partial Multivariate Interval-censored Hawkes Processes" by Pio Calderon, Alexander Soen, and Marian-Andrei Rizoiu.
-(Preprint out soon.)
+Implementation of the PMBP(D,E) model introduced in `Partial Multivariate Interval-censored Hawkes Processes` [Calderon, et al. '21](https://arxiv.org/abs/2111.02062).

 Current implementation focuses on the D=3 case.
 Other cases are left for future work.